What is the North Door?

 Classes and events are held once or twice a month in areas in and around Hot Springs, Mount Ida, Glenwood and Mena.
 Rituals are held at the coven’s 10-acre sanctuary and teaching garden that adjoins the Ouachita National Forest in Montgomery County.

+This coven is inclusive and welcomes diversity!
 There are a few simple steps to take in order to join the coven:

 Step 1: Dedicant